-Mistake No. 3: Starting the application process too late
+Mistake No. 3: Starting the petition process too late

-H-1B visa applications can be filed on April 1 – but the process is complex, and starting too late can have consequences (read our blog for H-1B procrastinators).
+H-1B cap petitions can be filed on April 1 – but the process is complex, and starting too late can have consequences (read our blog for H-1B procrastinators).

 “The big catch is not understanding you have to file the LCA [labor condition application] before you file the H-1B,” Gillespie says.
 “The certified LCA has to be submitted with the H-1B and you can’t premium process those with the Department of Labor — it takes seven to 10 days.
 Filing a case without an LCA certified will get your case rejected at the door.”